nuken/Roku-Bridge-Windows/README.md

 ##  Features

+* **YouTube TV & DirecTV Apps Only** These are the only Roku Apps that work well with ECP commands.
 * **Zero Dependencies:** Runs entirely natively on Windows.
 No Python installation, Docker, or WSL required for the end user.
 * **Auto-Configuration:** Automatically discovers the host machine's local IP address and scans for an open port (starting at 5006) to prevent conflicts with other services.
 * **Waitress Multi-Threaded Engine:** Handles raw `.ts` video streaming efficiently in the background without locking up the UI.